Landscape image of the Limerick skyline with Clean Air Together logo

 Air pollution impacts our environment.
 It affects the quality of fresh water, soil, and ecosystems.
 Air pollution impacts our environment.
 It affects the quality of fresh water, soil, and ecosystems.

 In 2016, an EU wide analysis estimated that poor air quality was a factor in more than 400,000 premature deaths.
-In Ireland, poor air quality is estimated to be a factor in the premature deaths of 1,300 people due to poor air quality from fine particulate matter (PM2.5).
-The World Health Organisation has described air pollution as the ‘single biggest environmental health risk’.
+Air pollution can be a major environmental risk to people’s health, with approximately 1,600 premature deaths annually in Ireland due to poor air quality.

 ‘If you care about your own, your family’s and your community’s health, then you should care about air quality’.